 Constructive Termination in California

 Work conditions must exceed minor annoyances, involving significant mistreatment or discrimination.
 Employment discrimination can have many negative effects that could be valid reasons for pursuing a case.
+This might include constant insults, racist or sexist behavior, or impossible work demands.
+You could consider this the conduct effectively forces the situation.

 Imagine you've contacted HR, spoken with supervisors, yet still face daily harassment.
 This can show a continuous pattern and is critical when building a case.
 You are being treated so poorly, a reasonable employee would want to take action too.